AdobeDocs/campaign-classic.en/help/installation/using/integration-into-a-web-server-for-linux.md

 topic-tags: installing-campaign-in-linux-
 exl-id: 4f8ea358-a38d-4137-9dea-f398e60c5f5d
 ---
-# Integration into a Web server for Linux{#integration-into-a-web-server-for-linux}
+# Integration into a Web server for Linux {#integration-into-a-web-server-for-linux}

 Adobe Campaign includes Apache Tomcat which acts as the entry point in the application server via HTTP (and SOAP).